kinoli/craft-bootstrap-sass-vue-boilerplate/README.md

 This boilerplate has sftp config setup for VSCode, which I highly recommend, but not required.
 A sample vscode config file is included in `/.vscode/sftp.json`, you can simply configure it as needed.

-Deployment should be automated, but currently it is not.
+Deployment should be automated, but thats up to you to decide how you want to do it.
 After you do a `yarn build`, just upload the following...

 * /cms/templates/layout.twig
 * /public_html/lib/

-There is likely a way to automate this either through gitLab or even Webpack, but it currently is not setup yet.
+There is likely a way to automate this either through github, gitLab or even Webpack, but it currently is not setup yet.

 # About Craft CMS